You are hereShould I "top" an auto-flowering cannabis plant?

 by Nebula Haze

-Yes, you can top an auto-flowering plant that has grown at least 4-5 nodes (pairs of "real" leaves) by the end of week 2.
-Otherwise it may not be growing fast enough to handle topping.
+Yes, you can top an auto-flowering plant that is growing fast and healthy.
+For example if it has grown at least 4-5 nodes (pairs of "real" leaves) by the end of week 2.
+Otherwise it may not be growing fast enough to handle topping without getting stunted.

 Read on to learn more!